Tax measures in response to COVID-19

 As a result of the COVID-19 crisis, the Belgian government has introduced various tax measures of which some examples are listed below.
 For more details, see PwC's COVID-19 Updates.

-Companies or individuals with a CBE number that can prove that they are facing difficulties directly resulting from the coronavirus spread, subject to additional conditions, can request for payment arrangements, such as payment by instalments, waiver of interests for late payments, and/or discounts on fines, for wage withholding taxes (WHTs), value-added tax (VAT), personal income tax (PIT), corporate income tax (CIT), income tax on legal entities, and non-resident income tax.
+Companies or individuals with a CBE number that can prove that they are facing difficulties directly resulting from the coronavirus spread, subject to additional conditions, can request for payment arrangements, such as payment by instalments, waiver of interests for late payments, and/or discounts on fines, for wage withholding taxes (WHTs), value-added tax (VAT), personal income tax (PIT), corporate income tax (CIT), income tax on legal entities, and non-resident income tax (until 30 September 2021).

-Companies that are confronted with difficulties in paying the social security contributions on their employees’ wages as a direct result of the coronavirus pandemic can also request a payment by instalments for the social security contributions due for the first and second quarter of 2020.
+Companies that are confronted with difficulties in paying the social security contributions on their employees’ wages as a direct result of the coronavirus pandemic can also request a payment by instalments for the social security contributions due until (currently) 30 June 2021.
+However chances are that this period may be extended.

-Also, the tax credit related to the advance tax payments to be made for the third and fourth quarters of tax year 2021 will (temporarily) be increased (see Payment of tax in the Tax administration section for more information).
+Also, the tax credit related to the advance tax payments to be made for the third and fourth quarters of tax year 2021 is (temporarily) increased (see Payment of tax in the Tax administration section for more information).

 Corporate income tax (CIT) measures